WRITE Program Mission and History

 - Program Overview

-The WRITE Program is an 18- 22-week rural clinical medical training experience for a pre-selected group of third-year medical students and is a requirement for TRUST students.
+The WRITE Program is a rural clinical medical training experience for a selected group of third-year medical students and is a requirement for TRUST students.

 - 6 weeks of inpatient Internal Medicine

 - 6 weeks of Surgery